 Oat milk seems to be the best choice that delivers the masala flavors without compromising on the creaminess, in my opinion.
 This version comes closest to the traditional masala chai.

 Yes, Chai can be made without milk.
 Just boil the water with loose-leaf black tea with a blend of spices.
 Then strain the tea and serve with or without sugar.
-This is a great way to avoid milk products and another version of the vegan chai recipe.
+This is a great way to avoid milk products and another version of the vegan chai (black tea) recipe.

 Traditionally masala chai is prepared with milk, whole spices, fresh ginger, and sugar.